NapthaAI/http-oauth-mcp-server/README.md

 ### Plugging you server into your agent
-You can plug your Streamable HTTP server into an agent e.g. in JavaScript using the `StreamableHttpTransportClient`.
+You can plug your Streamable HTTP server into an agent in JS/TS using `StreamableHTTPClientTransport`.
 However, this will not work with OAuth-protected servers.
 Instead, you should use the `Authorization` header on the client side, with a valid access token on the server side.

 You can implement this with client credentials, API keys or something else.
 That pattern is not supported in this repository, but it would look like this using the [Vercel AI SDK](https://ai-sdk.dev/cookbook/node/mcp-tools#mcp-tools):